BozhkoIryna/SQL_Module_Advanced/README.md

 # SQL_Module_Advanced
-There are several sample of my SQL tasks and requests at the Advanced Module/
+There are several sample of my SQL tasks and requests at the Advanced Module.